boppreh/bayesian/README.md

 spew likelihoods back.
 You can use either the high-level functions to classify instances with supervised learning, or update beliefs manually with the `Bayes` class.

+If you want to simply classify and move files into the most fitting folder, run this program from the command line passing the root folder path as parameter.

 High Level
 ----------